Prince Rupert of the Rhine: Early life and exile

 Rupert was born in Prague, Bohemia, in 1619, and was declared a prince by the principality of Lusatia.
+He was his parents' third son and fourth child overall.
 His father had just been elected king by the largely Protestant estates of Bohemia.
 This was perceived as an act of rebellion by the Catholic House of Habsburg, who had been kings of Bohemia since 1526, and initiated the Thirty Years' War.
 Frederick was not supported by the Protestant Union, and in 1620 was defeated by Emperor Ferdinand II in the Battle of White Mountain.
 Rupert's parents were thus mockingly termed the "Winter King and Queen".
 Rupert was almost left behind in the court's rush to escape Ferdinand's advance on Prague, until courtier Kryštof z Donína (Christopher Dhona) tossed the prince into a carriage at the last moment.

 Rupert accompanied his parents to The Hague, where he spent his early years at the Hof te Wassenaer (the Wassenaer Court).
 Rupert's mother paid her children little attention even by the standards of the day, apparently preferring her pet monkeys and dogs.
 Instead, Frederick employed a French couple, Monsieur and Madame de Plessen, as governors to his children.
 They were raised with a positive attitude towards the Bohemians and the English, and as strict Calvinists.
 The result was a strict school routine including logic, mathematics, writing, drawing, singing, and playing instruments.

 As a child, Rupert was at times badly behaved, "fiery, mischievous, and passionate" and earned himself the nickname Robert le Diable, or "Rupert The Devil".
 Nonetheless, Rupert proved to be an able student.
 By the age of three, he could speak some English, Czech, and French, and mastered German while still young; however, he had little interest in Latin and Greek.
 He excelled in art, being taught by Gerard van Honthorst, and found mathematics and science easy.
-By the time he was 18 he stood about 6 ft 4 in (1.93 m) tall.
+By the time he was 18 he stood about 6 ft 4 in (193 cm) tall.

 Rupert's family continued their attempts to regain the Palatinate during their time in The Hague.
 Money was short, with the family relying upon a relatively small pension from The Hague, the proceeds from family investments in Dutch raids on Spanish shipping, and revenue from pawned family jewellery.
 Frederick set about convincing an alliance of nations—including England, France and Sweden — to support his attempts to regain the Palatinate and Bohemia.
-By the early 1630s, Frederick had built a close relationship with King Gustavus Adolphus of Sweden, the dominant Protestant leader in Germany.
+By the early 1630s, Frederick had built a close relationship with King Gustavus Adolphus of Sweden, the dominant Protestant leader in Germany during its intervention in the Thirty Years War.
 In 1632, however, the two men disagreed over Gustavus Adolphus' insistence that Frederick provide equal rights to his Lutheran and Calvinist subjects after regaining his lands; Frederick refused and set off to return to The Hague.
 He died of a fever along the way and was buried in an unmarked grave.